Mohun Bagan Super Giant: The National Club of India (1980s)

 Mohun Bagan celebrated their 100th anniversary in 1989 with a grand torch rally starting from Basu Bati in North Kolkata and covered several important places in Mohun Bagan's history before reaching the Mohun Bagan Ground.
 The Prime Minister of India Rajiv Gandhi arrived for the celebrations and during his speech, he referred to Mohun Bagan as "The National Club of India".
 Mohun Bagan became the first club to be honored by a postage stamp from the Government of India on this historical year.

 Commercialisation and incoming of foreigners (1990–2000)

-I.M.
-Vijayan played for Mohun Bagan for a total of 3 years and was nicknamed "Kalo Horin" by the fans.